Two-Step Verification protects you from unauthorized logins into your Ring account.

 - We have added an additional measure of security for you and also require any Shared Users on your account to use Two-Step Verification.
 The same code entry process happens for any Shared Users that you have on the account.
 They will receive a one-time code, which expires in ten minutes, and will have to enter it to get access to their Ring account.

 - Additionally, you or your Shared Users can choose to receive the one-time passcode via text message (SMS) or an Authenticator app.
 Requiring this code helps ensure that the person trying to log into your account is actually you, and that your Shared Users are also authorized to access information from your Ring account.

 Is this feature available for every Ring user?
 Is it mandatory?

 Yes.
 With every Ring account login, you will be prompted to enter a one-time, six-digit code to verify the login attempt.
 This applies to primary account Owners as well as Shared Users.

 Am I going to have to do this every time I log into my account?

-No. If you continue to use your mobile apps every 30 days, you will not have to login via Two-Step Verification (unless you log out or "Remove All" authorized devices).
+No. If you continue to use your mobile app every 30 days, you will not have to login via Two-Step Verification (unless you log out or Remove All authorized devices).